Skip to main content

 Email: mbouziden@oac.ok.gov

-As the Aerospace and Aviation Education Grants Administrator, she serves as a resource to organizations interested in the program, assists with processing grant applications and works to administer payments in accordance with state statute.
-She also serves as the agencies Administrative Rules and DBE Liaison.
 Michelle holds a Bachelor of Science in Business Administration from Southern Nazarene University and an Associates in Elementary Education from Rose State College.
-She is also a Certified Procurement Officer for the State of Oklahoma.
-Michelle currently serves at the Vice President of STEM for the Air and Space Forces Association Gerrity Chapter, #215.
+She is a Certified Procurement Officer for the State of Oklahoma.
+Michelle currently serves in a volunteer role as the Vice President of STEM for the Air and Space Forces Association Gerrity Chapter, #215.

 Thomas Galloway